TomasDarquier/LPMG/README.md

 When working on small microservices projects, we often waste time creating the same components over and over: users, notifications, configuring clients, setting up Spring Cloud services...
 With LPMG, you can skip all that repetitive work and focus on what truly matters—your business logic!

 ---
+# Project Overview

+⚠️ **Important Notice** ⚠️

+This project is a **portfolio demonstration** designed to showcase the integration of various methodologies, such as Kafka with SSL, service-to-service communication via JWT, and user authentication using OAuth2.
+For simplicity and to facilitate testing, **all credentials are exposed** in the codebase, **except for the Auth0 credentials**, which remain private for security reasons.
+These credentials are **only for demonstration purposes** and should **not be used in a production environment**.

+💡 **Why credentials are exposed**: Since this is not a production application, the focus is on demonstrating the system’s functionality, including how services communicate and how security mechanisms like SSL can be incorporated.
+These credentials are provided purely for testing and understanding the project’s behavior.

+---

 ## 🌟 How It Works
 <p align="center">